Updated Dec 2015

 4:21 So we laboured in the work: and half of them held the spears from the rising of the morning till the stars appeared.

 Nehemiah then told the workers to stay within the city as they would be secure there.
-And so we must stay within the spiritual city of our God; being faithful, loyal and obedient to all of his commandments with zeal; which is our appointed task.
+And so we must stay within the Word [the city] of our God; being faithful, loyal and obedient to all of his commandments with zeal; which is our appointed task.

 4:22 Likewise at the same time said I unto the people, Let every one with his servant lodge within Jerusalem, that in the night they may be a guard to us, and labour on the day.